bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/GLOB/README.md

 - Screen-shot of ...
 - CSV export of ...

----

 ## Usages, Constraints & Logic
+> Might be overlaps with validation criteria sometimes

 The following itemised restrictions and constraints shall be placed on IFC Entities & Concept Templates:

 :construction: under construction :construction: